The 'World's Worst' Smart Padlock Is Even Worse Than Previously Thought - Slashdot

 Another purpose of a lock is to remove plausible deniability.
 It's hard to say you didn't know you were trespassing if you had to pick or break a lock to get in.

 Same for safes.
 The crappy ones talk about how they keep people out with absolute security.
-The good ones talk about how long it will take the bad guy to
+The good ones talk about how long it will take the bad guy to get in (as they inevitably will if they're determined).

+But locks that can be opened through actions indistinguishable from legitimate access are totally worthless.

 Re: (Score:2)